By Marcin Wojtyczka

 Almost everything on board a yacht relies on the rig, and yet, often, it is not given the attention it deserves.
 Most rigging failures can be prevented by a careful inspection before passage and replacing rigging after five years or so of hard offshore use.
 The rigging is often neglected because of time pressure and lack of technical knowledge.
 The most common rig failure has been documented by Pantaenius.

 - Inspect rig periodically (also underway) for damage and defects: yacht inspection checklist.
-It also makes sense to have a rig check carried out by a trusted rigger on a regular basis as well.
+It also makes sense to have a rig check carried out by a trusted rigger on a regular basis.
 Their trained eyes can detect potential faults or areas that could fail at an early stage

 - Tune rig properly: step-by-step guide, sail and rig tuning book